 5. Drug Rash

+Drug rashes can happen to people of all ages and of both genders.
 Drug rashes can lead to a condition called DRESS.
 This condition can cause high fever, flu-like symptoms, burning of the skin and organ damage.
 DRESS requires immediate medical attention.

 - Red bumps